pombase/website/frontend/src/docs/status/mating-type-region.md

 Replacing the Chromosome 2 region spanning coordinates 2129208-2137121 with the separate contig sequence yields the Chromosome 2 contig of an h90 strain.

+For a detailed description of the *S. pombe* mating type region, please see the [online tutorial(http://www1.bio.ku.dk/english/research/fg/cellecyklus_genomintegritet/mating/)] provided by the Nielsen lab (external link).